 In taking control of systems operations, frequently the first concern of the receiver is to inventory and secure the hardware.
 The hardware may be owned, leased or shared, and arrangements should be made for continued use to the extent the receiver finds necessary to maintain continuity, especially at the onset of the receivership.
-The receiver will also want to identify collateral equipment located at branch operations, the homes of employees, related entities, other insurers and agencies.
-All equipment should be inventoried, including all types of portable computers and communication equipment.
+The receiver will also want to identify collateral equipment located at branch operations, the homes of employees, related entities, storage facilities, other insurers and agencies.
+All equipment should be inventoried, including all types of portable computers, tablets, cellular phones, and communication equipment.

 Contingency plans may need to be developed in case the receiver must cease use of the systems in order to liquidate components.